Conte-Ecology/visualizationMaps/westbrookSections/README.md

 Westbrook
 =========
-This repository contains the scripts and files specific to creating the visualization map of the Westbrook sections.
+The scripts and workflows specific to creating the visualization map of the Westbrook sections.
 The scripts produce the event tables used in the universal linear referencing process described in the parent repository.

+Current datasets:
+ - Section locations
+ - Section widths
+ - Antenna locations
 <br><br>